 Naming the magnetic poles of a biomagnet (healing magnet) can be very confusing due to the fact that most biomagnet scientists, practitioners and manufacturers tend to name the magnet poles of a biomagnet the complete opposite of how the traditional scientific and industrial worlds name the poles of a regular magnet.

 In the scientific community, the Magnetic South Pole of a magnet will attract the north indicator of a compass.
 And the Magnetic North Pole of a magnet will attract the south indicator.
 This is illustrated in the image below.

 Naming the Magnetic Poles of a Biomagnet

-Most typically, in the field of Magnet Therapy, the pole of the magnet that attracts the north indicator of a compass is called the north pole.
+Most typically, in the field of Magnetic Therapy, the pole or side of a biomagnet that attracts the north indicator of a compass is called the north side, or north pole.
 This side of the biomagnet is then referred to as "North" or "bio-North."

 The north pole of a biomagnet is the end that is attracted toward the Earth's geographic South Pole.
 With a biomagnet, think of the magnet's north pole as being "south-seeking" and the south pole as being "north-seeking."